GHXX/MoreAscents/thunderstore_README.md

 Adds 5 more ascents to the game for those who want to challenge themselves just a little bit more.

+[!NOTE]
+You can now disable ascent 7 and 12 in the config for this mod located under (gamelocation)\BepInEx\config\MoreAscents.json or the config editor from r2modman/Thunderstore Mod Manager. <br>
+The code used for this was provided by [GHXX](https://github.com/GHXX) on discord.

 !!!
 You can unlock all ascents by holding L when opening the terminal, THIS IS PERMANENT!

 ## List of all new ascents this mod adds: